 Veve started her career before she even graduated, working as the media program officer at the Indonesia Representative Office of the Friedrich-Ebert-Stiftung (FES), the largest and oldest German political foundation.
 While there, she oversaw the design and implementation of media development and public relations projects.

 Veve has held internships at the Indonesian Newsroom of Deutsche Welle and at the United Nations Environment Programme.
 In addition, she worked at the Global Media Forum, an annual international conference organized by the Deutsche Welle and the city of Bonn.
-She later worked as a freelance translator before joining Kiroyan Partners in 2014.
+She later worked as a freelance translator before joining Kiroyan Partners in 2014 as Senior Consultant then in December 2018 she has promoted as Principal Consultant.

 - Bachelor’s degree in Humanities Sciences, Department of German Studies at Faculty of Humanities, University of Indonesia, Jakarta, Indonesia